apergos/docker-saltcluster/salt/trebuchet/README.txt

 and grains on all other hosts for use with a test repo which it will also set up and initialize.

+If you want to use the wmf version of trebuchet you can run grab_from_wmf_puppet.sh which will grab the right files from the puppet repo for you, and then run scp-trebuchet-to-master.sh <master-tag> to copy them over to the right location.

+If you want to use the wmf version of trigger you can run grab_from_wmf_repo.sh which will clone the wmf repo for you, and then run scp-trigger-to-depserver.sh <depserver-tag> to copy them over to the right location.

 For more information on trebuchet and trigger, see:

 https://github.com/trebuchet-deploy/trebuchet